agross-linaro/zephyr/boards/arm/v2m_musca/doc/v2m_musca.rst

 ============

 Musca has a built-in RGB LED connected to GPIO[4:2] pins.

 - Red LED connected at GPIO[2] pin,with optional PWM0.
 - Green LED connected at GPIO[3] pin,with optional PWM0.
 - Blue LED connected at GPIO[4] pin,with optional PWM0.

-Note
-The SCC registers select the functions of pins GPIO[4:2].
+.. note:: The SCC registers select the functions of pins GPIO[4:2].

 System Clock
 ============